lupyuen/lupyuen.github.io/src/nuttx2.md

 _How will Star64 boot NuttX?_

-Star64's __U-Boot Bootloader__ will load NuttX into RAM and run it.
+Star64's __U-Boot Bootloader__ will load NuttX Kernel into RAM and run it.

 But we need to embed the __RISC-V Linux Kernel Header__ (and pretend we're Linux)...